-In this episode of Conversations with Smart People, I interviewed Brenda Reiss, a gifted forgiveness coach whose guidance has changed my life in so many beautiful ways.
+In this episode of Conversations with Smart People, I interviewed Brenda Reiss, a forgiveness coach whose graceful guidance has changed my life in so many beautiful ways.

 I first interviewed Brenda back in 2017, when I was just beginning to move into the forgiveness process.
 At the time, I was struggling to accept that my marriage was unraveling, so I was grieving hard.
 But I still clung to hope that the relationship would recover.

-In this second interview, Brenda and I take a deeper look at forgiveness — what it looks like, how to know when you’re ready for it, and how to remain open to the experience itself.
+In this second interview, Brenda and I took a deeper look at forgiveness — what it looks like, how to know when you’re ready for it, and how to remain open to the experience itself.
 We also examined some key concepts addressed in Colin Tipping’s book Radical Forgiveness, which has greatly influenced Brenda’s work.

-If you’re wondering if you’re ready to begin the forgiveness work, you’re not alone.
+If you’re wondering how to know if you’re ready to begin the forgiveness work, you’re not alone.
 Like most important things, the question of readiness is personal.
 According to Reiss, jumping to forgiveness too quickly doesn’t leave enough space for grieving.
-But when we allow ourselves to get there naturally — when we’re truly ready — we’re more likely to get what we need from it.
+When we allow ourselves to get there naturally — when we’re truly ready — we’re more likely to get what we need from it.

 So, how do you know when you’re ready to forgive?
 “When you feel like you’re on the other side of grief and you want to engage in life again,” suggests Reiss.
-When we move there before we're ready, we’re still too wrapped up in our identity as a victim to gain value.
+If we move there before we're ready, we’re still too wrapped up in our identity as a victim to gain value.

-For example, if you find yourself overreacting to minor incidents, like a friend not showing up for lunch on time or someone cutting you off in traffic, it’s a sign that there’s something bigger at play.
-Whatever triggered you probably isn’t the root of your emotion; it’s likely something much deeper.
+For example, if you find yourself overreacting to minor incidents, like a friend not showing up for lunch on time, or someone cutting you off in traffic, it’s a sign that there’s something bigger at play.
+Whatever triggered you probably isn’t the root of your emotion. it’s more likely something much deeper.
 And it’s probably tied to an even bigger pattern if you examine similar past experiences.

 Patterns show up in our lives to teach us something important, and they can come in the form of people, experiences, challenges, or situations.
 But what patterns also do is point us to our work, what needs our attention, what we need to learn.
 They guide us to where we need to heal.

 So, what is it about radical forgiveness that makes it so radical?
 This level of forgiveness opens us to the idea that nothing wrong took place and there is nothing to forgive.

 If you're gasping, that makes two of us.
-I had to re-read that several times myself.
-But that’s what makes it so radical.
+I also had to re-read that several times myself.
+But that’s exactly what makes it so radical.
 It forces us to reexamine the events, our stories, and the facts to see that what really happened to us happened for us.

-To be clear, acknowledging that there’s nothing to forgive doesn’t excuse violations or crimes, nor does it condone bad behavior.
-What it does is lift the veil of our pain just enough to show us there might be something within the experience for us to learn.
+While forgiveness doesn’t excuse violations or condone bad behavior, it does lift the veil of our pain just enough to show us there might be something more within the experience for us to learn.

-When we can remove the heaviness of the event itself, we can begin to accept the peace waiting for us on the other side of the suffering.
+And when we can remove the heaviness of the event itself, we can begin to accept the peace that's waiting for us on the other side of the suffering.

 That’s how radical forgiveness helps us in future situations and relationships as well.